-I’ve used the same type of yarn as in my Ribbed Scarf for two reasons.
-First, because I wanted to see how different the two scarves will look at the end just by using a different pattern.
-And second, because I loved working with this yarn so much and I happened to have enough of it for the second scarf.
+I’ve used Caron Cotton Cakes, the same type of yarn as in my Ribbed Scarf for two reasons.
+First, I wanted to see how different the two scarves would look at the end just by using a different pattern.
+And second, because I loved working with this yarn so much, and I happened to have enough of it for the second scarf.

-I have a short 4 min video demonstration below you can watch or scroll down for the written pattern.
-A printable PDF version of this pattern available from Ravelry here.
+I have a short 4-min video demonstration below.
+You can watch or scroll down for the written pattern.

-The scarf is worked in a round.
+The scarf is worked in the round.
 Each round after round 1 – turn and work in the opposite direction.

-If you are using a different type of yarn thats doesn’t change colour then you could work in straight rows back and forth and then connect the two ends by stitching them together with a yarn needle.
+If you are using a different type of yarn that doesn’t change colour, then you could work in straight rows back and forth and then connect the two ends by stitching them together with a yarn needle.

 Yarn: Caron Cotton Cakes from Yarnspirations, 2 skeins, colour Rose Whisper